Meet the team: Francesca

 puente - a long weekend

-• Meaning: A special type of long weekend, when a holiday falls on a Thursday or a Tuesday so you only need to take off one extra day off work to turn it into a four-day weekend, thus “bridging” the gap from Thursday to Monday, for example.
+• Meaning: A special type of long weekend, when a holiday falls on a Thursday or a Tuesday so you only need to take one extra day off work to turn it into a four-day weekend, thus “bridging” the gap from Thursday to Monday, for example.

 • In context: ¿Qué haces el puente de Mayo?
 Yo me quedo en casa, las vacaciones son para descansar.

 • Translation: What are you doing during the long weekend in May?
-I’m staying at home, holidays are for relaxing.
+I’m staying at home, the holidays are for relaxing.

 6) Soler

-Out of all of the words on this list, soler is probably the most commonly-used in everyday conversational Spanish.
+Out of all of the untranslatable words in Spanish on this list, soler is probably the most commonly used in everyday conversational Spanish.
 To describe habitual actions in English, we tend to use the structure “subject + usually + verb (infinitive)”, but in Spanish, we use the structure “soler (conjugated) + secondary verb (infinitive)”.
-Take a look at the example below to get your head around this unusual grammatical structure.

 • Meaning: To usually do something / to do something habitually / to tend to do something